-Issuance of additional units Our partnership agreement authorizes us to issue an unlimited number of additional units without the approval of our unitholders.
-Limited voting rights Our general partner manages and operates our business.
+Our partnership agreement authorizes us to issue an unlimited number of additional units without the approval of our unitholders.

+Our general partner manages and operates our business.
 Unlike the holders of common stock in a corporation, our unitholders have only limited voting rights on matters affecting our business.
 Our unitholders have no right to elect our general partner or its directors on an annual or other continuing basis.
 Our general partner may not be removed except by a vote of the holders of at least 66 2/3% of the outstanding units, including any units owned by our general partner and its affiliates, voting together as a single class.
 Upon the closing of this offering, OTA will own an aggregate of 66.0% of our outstanding limited partner interests (or 65.4% of our outstanding limited partner interests, if the underwriters exercise in full their option to purchase additional common units).
 This gives OTA the ability to prevent the removal of our general partner.
 Please read "The Partnership Agreement-Voting Rights" in the accompanying prospectus.

-Estimated ratio of taxable income to distributions We estimate that if you own the common units you purchase in this offering through the record date for distributions for the period ending December 31, 2016, you will be allocated, on a cumulative basis, an amount of federal taxable income for that period that will be less than 20% of the cash distributed to you with respect to that period.
+We estimate that if you own the common units you purchase in this offering through the record date for distributions for the period ending December 31, 2016, you will be allocated, on a cumulative basis, an amount of federal taxable income for that period that will be less than 20% of the cash distributed to you with respect to that period.
 Please read "Material Tax Considerations" in this prospectus supplement for an explanation of the basis of this estimate.

+For a discussion of the material federal income tax considerations that may be relevant to prospective unitholders who are individual citizens or residents of the United States, please read "Material Tax Considerations" in this prospectus supplement and "Material Tax Consequences" in the accompanying prospectus.

+"OILT."

-Material federal income tax considerations For a discussion of the material federal income tax considerations that may be relevant to prospective unitholders who are individual citizens or residents of the United States, please read "Material Tax Considerations" in this prospectus supplement and "Material Tax Consequences" in the accompanying prospectus.
-NYSE symbol "OILT."
-Risk factors You should read the risk factors on page S-6 of this prospectus supplement, on page 1 of the accompanying prospectus and in the documents incorporated herein by reference, as well as the other cautionary statements throughout this prospectus supplement, to ensure you understand the risks associated with an investment in our common units.
+You should read the risk factors on page S-6 of this prospectus supplement, on page 1 of the accompanying prospectus and in the documents incorporated herein by reference, as well as the other cautionary statements throughout this prospectus supplement, to ensure you understand the risks associated with an investment in our common units.